harik68/RL4AD/README.md

 3. In your code create an instance of gym_network_intrusion environment using the following commands
 4. Run the code NSL_KDD_DNN_QLearning.py

+# Running Configuration
+I have set default values of running configuration as follows n_iterations = 10 # number of training iterations n_max_steps = 100 # max steps per episode
+This is for testing the code.
+It should complete in about 10 minutes.
+However this will not produce good results

+You need to edit the code and use the following configuration to get better results once you finish the testing. n_iterations = 250 # number of training iterations n_max_steps = 1000 # max steps per episode

 Remember to clear tmp folder after each run